nham/math_notes/linear_systems.md

 For (2), eliminated versions of $A$ have at least one solution for each right-hand side iff there's a pivot in every row (by the previous theorem again), which is precisely the same thing as saying that the column vectors (aka $S$) generate $\mathbb{F}^n$.

 For (3), this is just a combination of (1) and (2).

-**Proposition:** An independent finite subset of $\mathbb{F}^n$ cannot have more than $n$ vectors in it.

-*Proof:* If we construct a matrix out of the vectors in a set $S \subseteq \mathbb{F}^n$ which has more than $n$ vectors in it, then the matrix will have more columns than rows, so we cannot have a pivot in every column, and hence by the previous proposition the set cannot be independent.

-**Proposition:** A finite generating subset of $\mathbb{F}^n$ cannot have less than $n$ vectors in it.

-*Proof:* If we construct a matrix out of the vectors in a set $S \subseteq \mathbb{F}^n$ which has less than $n$ vectors in it, then the matrix will have less columns than rows, so we cannot have a pivot in every row, and hence by a previous proposition the set cannot be independent.

 ## General solutions to a linear system
 TODO: Present this neatly somehow.
 Basically the null space is the solution set of a homogeneous system, and the cosets of the null space are the solution sets for each RHS that has a solution.
 If the range of the system is the whole space, then every RHS has a solution.
 If the null space is trivial, then solutions are unique.